PramaYudhistira/menace-graphics/README.md

     * make sure the target gpu is accessible.
 With nvidia run `nvidia-smi`
     * TODO: cannot figure out this issue, still getting errors with zink driver not finding a gpu to render ```bash MESA: error: ZINK: failed to choose pdev```
         * The executable is running fine so I will ignore the message for now.
+        * this only happens with nvidia gpu bruh...

 * run `mkdir build && cd build`, then run `cmake ..`